Tencent/phxpaxos/README.md

  * **include/network.h** Abstract function of Network Module.
 You can use your own network protocol by overloading these functions.
  * **include/storage.h** Abstract function of Storage Module.
  * **include/log.h** Abstract function of Logging Module.
- * **include/breakpoint.h** Abstract function of breaking points, add your ownMonitor Module here to monitor these break pints.
+ * **include/breakpoint.h** Abstract function of breaking points, add your ownMonitor Module here to monitor these break points.

 # How to Compile
 ### Third party libs preparation